mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 As you can see the training now does not stop automatically when the training node is reached.
 Instead it is possible to continue with the execution to come back later.
 There is also a new ``stop_message`` message.
-If ``stop_training`` returns a result then the ``BiFlow`` enters a mode where it progagates the result based on the given target by calling ``stop_message``.
+If ``stop_training`` returns a result then the ``BiFlow`` enters a mode where it propagates the result based on the given target by calling ``stop_message``.
 This can be used to propagate results from the node training or to prepare nodes for their upcoming training.